Nicholas Barbon

 Nicholas Barbon (c.
 1640 – c.
-1698) was an English economist, physician, and financial speculator.
-Historians of mercantilism consider him to be one of the first proponents of the free market.
+1698) was an English physician, real estate developer, and financier.
+He is regarded as one of the first economists and introduced several key innovations in the field of financial markets and insurance.

-In the aftermath of the Great Fire of London, he became an active London property developer and helped to pioneer fire insurance and mortgages as a means of financing such developments.
+Initially trained as a physician, in the aftermath of the Great Fire of London, he became a property developer.
+In this role, he introduced significant innovations.
+He is credited as introducing several important types of financial instrument including fire insurance and mortgages, founding England's first insurance agency and the first bank to issue mortgages.

+Barbon was also one of the first economists, writing books about commerce, international trade, finance and state policy, presenting ideas that were heterodox in his day but are now foundational to modern economics.
+Economic historians consider him one of the first writers to attack mercantilism and promote free trade, as well as one of the first to systematically examine the money supply and economic growth.

 Early life

 Nicholas Barbon was born in London in either 1637 or 1640.
 He was the eldest son of Praise-God Barebone (or Barbon), the namesake of Barebone's Parliament of 1653, the predecessor of Oliver Cromwell's Protectorate.
 Praise-God Barebone was a Fifth Monarchist who purportedly gave Nicholas the baptismal name "If-Jesus-Christ-had-not-died-for-thee-thou-hadst-been-damned," an example of a hortatory name, a type of virtue name that was common among some Dissenting families in 17th-century England.
 Conflicting sources claim the name "Unless-Jesus-Christ-Had-Died-For-Thee-Thou-Hadst-Been-Damned" was given to Nicholas' father or to his uncle and Nicholas' hortatory name was supposedly a variant on this name.

 Barbon became a religious separatist with Millenarianist beliefs, including fervent advocacy of infant baptism in particular.
 He studied medicine at the Universities of Leiden and Utrecht in the Netherlands, and received his Doctor of Medicine qualification from the latter in 1661.
 Three years later, he became an honorary fellow of the Royal College of Physicians in London.